systemsecologygroup/CoralZooxProjection/READMe.md

 User can simply use `Helper.py` to run one or more simulations for varying speed of acclimation N. The results of the simulation are saved in the folder `Results/`, change to your own folder location. `Plot-Main-Monthy.py` can be used to display the main result (Figure 3 in manuscript)

-The python code `Model_RCP_ode_monthly.py` produces times series of coral biomass, coral energy investment trait and symbiont biomass.
+The python code `Model_RCP_ode_monthly.py` produces times series of coral abundance, coral energy investment trait and symbiont abundance.

 The simulation takes as input several parameters (which are defined within code) and are forced by time-series of monthly temperature scenarios from input files of the type `.dat` (`allow_pickle = True` is required in `load` function).